aderusha/DDD-Printable-Wall-Control-System/Centerpieces/README.md

 ![Centerpiece Spacers](https://github.com/aderusha/DDD-Printable-Wall-Control-System/blob/main/images/DDD_Printable_Wall_Control_Centerpiece_Spacers.png?raw=true)

-Centerpieces mount between sidepieces to create a custom hanging solution through snap-fit modular components.
+Centerpieces mount between sidepieces to create a custom hanging solution by combining snap-fit modular components.

 ## Centerpiece Naming

 Centerpiece names start with the dimensions, roughly equivalent to inches as used on the Wall Control system.
 A 2x4 Centerpiece is 2in in height and fits between sidepieces that are 4in apart.

 ---